marcksm/web-scraper/README.md

 # Web-Crawler
-This is a Web Crawler for my application at Digesto folowing their critiria.
+This is a Web Crawler for my application at Digesto following their criteria.

 It mainly based on python and sqlite3 using some python libs like Xpath, panda requests.